- Residency Show

 An exhibition by two members of the 44th group of MAK Center Residents.

-For the first episode of a documentary with footage shot in Berlin and California, the artist filmed different seminars addressing topics like purpose driven work, the inner story of businesses, and the repair/healing of a dysfunctional team to create more inclusive environments.
+For the first episode of a documentary with footage shot in Berlin and California, the artist filmed different seminars addressing topics like purpose-driven work, the inner story of businesses, and the repair/healing of a dysfunctional team to create more inclusive environments.

 From 1964 through 1973, the U.S. dropped over two million tons of bombs on Laos, many of which still exist unexploded in the soil.
 In a small village near Phonsavan, locals have developed a productive reuse: after detonation, the villagers smelt the remaining aluminum to make cutlery.
-Jermolaewa witnessed the process and the resulting video is shown in Dining Room, an installation in the artist’s apartment that uses some of these spoons, forks, and knives brought back to the U.S. to construct a middle American family dinner scene.
+Jermolaewa witnessed the process and the resulting video was shown in Dining Room, an installation in the artist’s apartment that used some of these spoons, forks, and knives brought back to the U.S. to construct a middle American family dinner scene.

-While in residence, Jermolaewa has also followed the traces of revolutionary Soviet filmmaker Sergei Eisenstein, who was invited to Hollywood by Paramount Studios in 1930.
+While in residence, Jermolaewa also followed the traces of revolutionary Soviet filmmaker Sergei Eisenstein, who was invited to Hollywood by Paramount Studios in 1930.
 Instead of finding the American dream, the studio system and America’s worldview offered nothing but artistic, political, and financial defeat.
-In A Noble Experiment, Jermolaewa approaches these traces from the perspective of failure, following Eisenstein’s personal notes about his doomed endeavor in the city of angels.
+In A Noble Experiment, Jermolaewa approached these traces from the perspective of failure, following Eisenstein’s personal notes about his doomed endeavor in the city of angels.